FREESTYLE PLAYERS ASSOCIATION

 Section 2 Suspension of Membership: A member may be suspended, under Article X Section 3 of these bylaws, based on the good faith determination by the board, or a committee or person authorized by the board to make such a determination, that the member has failed in a material and serious degree to observe the organization’s rules of conduct, or has engaged in conduct materially and seriously prejudicial to the purposes and interests of the organization.

-Section 3 Procedure for Expulsion or Suspension: If grounds appear to exist for expulsion or suspension of a member under Article X Section 1 and Section 2 of these bylaws, the procedure set forth below shall be
+Section 3 Procedure for Expulsion or Suspension: If grounds appear to exist for expulsion or suspension of a member under Article X Section 1 and Section 2 of these bylaws, the procedure set forth below shall be followed:

 A) The member shall be given 15 days prior notice of the proposed expulsion or suspension and the reasons for the proposed expulsion or suspension.
 Notice shall be given by any method reasonably calculated to provide actual notice.
 Notice by email should receive a confirmation receipt of having been received and read by the recipient.